DigitalForgeLLC/ticket-smith-resources/bug_ticket_template.md

 ## Primary Rules
 1. **Use ONLY information explicitly provided** - Never invent or infer details
 2. **Follow template structure exactly** - Include all sections in order
-3. **Handle missing information** - Keep section title but leave content blank (no "Not specified", "To be determined", or similar text)
+3. **Handle missing information** - Keep section title followed by a blank line (no "Not specified", "To be determined", or similar text)
 4. **Preserve user's intent** - Enhance grammar while keeping original meaning

 ## Formatting Standards
 - **Section headers:** Bold with colon (e.g., **SECTION NAME:**)
 - **Section dividers:** Use --- between sections
 - **Content placement:** Start on line below header
+- **Empty sections:** Include a blank line after the header to maintain spacing
 - **Lists:** Use bullet points for multiple items
 - **Consistency:** Maintain uniform formatting throughout